 Elliotis Pine Pinus elliottii

-Also known as: South Florida slash pine, Honduras pine, yellow slash pine, swamp pine, pitch pine, Dade County slash pine, Dade County pine, Cuban pine
+Also know as: South Florida slash pine, Honduras pine, yellow slash pine, swamp pine, pitch pine, Dade County slash pine, Dade County pine, Cuban pine

 P. elliottii, commonly known as Elliotis pine or slash pine, is a medium to large coniferous tree native to the southern United States and is one of three southern yellow pines.
 A mature tree can reach 100 ft and can live for up to 200 years.
 The slash pine is often mistaken for Pinus taeda (loblolly pine) but can be differentiated by needle abundance and length, cones and bark.